 What constitutes meaningful participation in the economic sphere and how it might be enabled?
-In this project IDS will draw upon and expand its rich experience at the forefront of thinking about participation in development, and our emerging work at the intersection of participation and markets.
-We will co-create along with the Economic Advancement Program (EAP) at the Open Society Foundations (OSF), a deeper understanding of participation in economic advancement in general, as well as how EAP can bring participatory approaches into its own practice.
+In this project IDS draws upon and expands its rich experience at the forefront of thinking about participation in development, and our emerging work at the intersection of participation and markets.
+We have been co-creating along with the Economic Advancement Program (EAP) at the Open Society Foundations (OSF), a deeper understanding of participation in economic advancement in general, as well as how EAP can bring participatory approaches into its own practice.

 IDS and the Open Society Foundations (OSF) are working to identify exciting economic alternatives: ways that enterprises, communities and societies are making economic decisions in which ‘ordinary’ people have a real voice.

 The key to the research is not only about understanding economic alternatives, but those that have a strong participatory element.

 In particular, we want to understand participation in three areas: